rust-lang-ru/book/rustbook-ru/nostarch/chapter15.md

 Boxes” section.
 In the
 second case, transferring ownership of a large amount of data can take a long time because the data is copied around on the stack.
-To improve performance in this situation, we can store the large amount of data on the heap in a box.
+To improve performance in this situation, we can склад the large amount of data on the heap in a box.
 Then, only the small amount of pointer data is copied around on the stack, while the data it references stays in one place on the heap.
 The third case is known as a *trait object*, and Chapter 18 devotes an entire section, “Using Trait Objects That Allow for Values of Different Types,” just to that topic.
 So what you learn here you’ll apply again in Chapter 18!

-### Using a Box<T> to Store Data on the Heap
+### Using a Box<T> to Склад Data on the Heap

-Before we discuss the heap storage use case for `Box<T>`, we’ll cover the syntax and how to interact with values stored within a `Box<T>`.
+Before we discuss the heap storage use case for `Box<T>`, we’ll cover the syntax and how to interact with values складd within a `Box<T>`.

-Listing 15-1 shows how to use a box to store an `i32` value on the heap:
+Listing 15-1 shows how to use a box to склад an `i32` value on the heap:

 src/main.rs